huggingface/hub-docs/docs/hub/storage-limits.md

 # Storage limits

-At Hugging Face our intent is to provide the AI community with **free storage space for public models and datasets**.
+At Hugging Face our intent is to provide the AI community with **free storage space for public repositories**.
 We do bill for storage space for **private repositories**, above a free tier (see table below).

 We [optimize our infrastructure](https://huggingface.co/blog/xethub-joins-hf) continuously to [scale our storage](https://x.com/julien_c/status/1821540661973160339) for the coming years of growth in Machine learning.